-- Crop management data from the experiment
+- Crop management from the experiment that was conducted for model calibration

 The minimum required weather data include: